 Lifeguards are on duty from Memorial Day to Labor Day to give you some peace of mind.
 The nearby town of Stinson Beach has a variety of restaurants and shops, as well as a grocery store where you can pick up ingredients for a picnic lunch.

 Rodeo Beach is a gorgeous stretch of rugged coastline with a beach made up of tiny red and green pebbles instead of white sand.
 Located three miles from the Golden Gate Bridge, it’s surrounded by rocky cliffs and the Marin Headlands.
 It offers amazing opportunities for photographers, kite enthusiasts, and stone connoisseurs, with jasper, carnelian, black agate, and jade prevalent in the area.

-For twitchers, Rodeo Beach is a great place to go bird watching, too, especially along the Coastal Trail near Bird Island.
+For twitchers, Rodeo Beach is also a great place to go bird watching, especially along the Coastal Trail near Bird Island.
 On weekends you can reach the beach via a special bus service; otherwise, you’ll have to drive or grab an Uber.

 Mile Rock Beach